tedneward/Azgaarnoth/Creatures/Sphinxes.md

 >6th level (1 slot): heroes' feast
 >
 >#### Actions
->***Multiattack.***.
-The sphinx makes two claw attacks.
+>***Multiattack.*** The sphinx makes two claw attacks.
 >
->***Claw.***.
-Melee Weapon Attack: +12 to hit, reach 5 ft., one target.
+>***Claw.*** Melee Weapon Attack: +12 to hit, reach 5 ft., one target.
 Hit: 17 (2d10 + 6) slashing damage.
 >
->***Roar (3/Day).***.
-The sphinx emits a magical roar.
+>***Roar (3/Day).*** The sphinx emits a magical roar.
 Each time it roars before finishing a long rest, the roar is louder and the effect is different, as detailed below.
 Each creature within 500 feet of the sphinx and able to hear the roar must make a saving throw.
 >
->***First Roar.***.
-Each creature that fails a DC 18 Wisdom saving throw is frightened for 1 minute.
+>***First Roar.*** Each creature that fails a DC 18 Wisdom saving throw is frightened for 1 minute.
 A frightened creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 >
->***Second Roar.***.
-Each creature that fails a DC 18 Wisdom saving throw is deafened and frightened for 1 minute.
+>***Second Roar.*** Each creature that fails a DC 18 Wisdom saving throw is deafened and frightened for 1 minute.
 A frightened creature is paralyzed and can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 >
->***Third Roar.***.
-Each creature makes a DC 18 Constitution saving throw.
+>***Third Roar.*** Each creature makes a DC 18 Constitution saving throw.
 On a failed save, a creature takes 44 (8d10) thunder damage and is knocked prone.
 On a successful save, the creature takes half as much damage and isn't knocked prone.
 >
 >#### Legendary Actions
 >The sphinx can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 The sphinx regains spent legendary actions at the start of its turn.
 >
->***Claw Attack.***.
-The sphinx makes one claw attack.
+>***Claw Attack.*** The sphinx makes one claw attack.
 >
->***Teleport (Costs 2 Actions).***.
-The sphinx magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.
+>***Teleport (Costs 2 Actions).*** The sphinx magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.
 >
->***Cast a Spell (Costs 3 Actions).***.
-The sphinx casts a spell from its list of prepared spells, using a spell slot as normal.
+>***Cast a Spell (Costs 3 Actions).*** The sphinx casts a spell from its list of prepared spells, using a spell slot as normal.
 >

 ---